bbolint/ceu_data_engineering_1/Term1/README.md

 Notes / can improve:
 - relative path to raw data files
 - have to come up with better namings for dates (not all dates can be expiry)... especially for loans it doesn't make sense (it doesn't add up for duration + year to be duration of loan + expiry date of loan.)
+- how to ETL to data markts: create materialized views for 1 of the data markt with most complex data & longest query time